 Have Your Classroom Manage Itself

-I have always been very organized and so my students know where I put everything.
-They have seen where I keep my copies of morning work or daily activities.
-When we transition into a different subject, they always saw me move over to the filing cabinet where I had them stored in a file, or to the table where I had the day’s stuff laid out.
+I have always been very organized, so my students know where I put everything.
+They have seen where I keep my copies of morning work and daily activities.
+When we transition into a different subject, they always saw me move over to the filing cabinet where I had materials stored in a file or to the table where I had the day’s stuff laid out.
 All of my materials have always been put in the same place.
-This helps students because they know where to find things to complete their work.
+This helps students, because they know where to find things to complete their work.

-I imagine to some degree consistency and routine go together but I am always very consistent with everything – including my rules and consequences.
-Sometimes it’s hard, I’m not going to lie.
+I imagine that to some degree consistency and routine go together, but I am always very consistent with everything – including my rules and consequences.
+Sometimes it’s hard; I’m not going to lie.
 There are times when I want to bend my rules just a teeny-tiny bit, but I can’t because all eyes are on me.
 Being consistent really makes a difference in all aspects of your classroom.

 Having a Discipline Plan

 I’m not by any means limiting the idea of having a classroom manage itself to just when you are running late.
 All of the tips above apply to when you are working in small groups or even if you have a substitute.
 There are some overlaps among the tips above that are really important.
-Right from the beginning students need to be made aware of your expectations, rules, consequences, and procedures.
-Then you need to have your class practice and practice until it becomes a habit or what I call a routine.
-Then throughout the year maintain consistency – practice again if needed.
+Right from the beginning, students need to be made aware of your expectations, rules, consequences, and procedures.
+Then, you need to have your class practice and practice until it becomes a habit, or what I call a routine.
+Then, throughout the year maintain consistency – practice again if needed.
 Make sure that you are staying organized and prepared, along with teaching your students how to be more independent and responsible.
-If you do these few tips above, your classroom will be managing itself in no time and you can focus on what’s most important – the learning!
+If you do these few tips above, then your classroom will be managing itself in no time, and you can focus on what’s most important – the learning!